Choose Language

 • If voters cast more votes to “Overturn the law” than to “Keep the law”, the statute is repealed.

-The Summary of Referendum Data (PDF) provides a one-page summarization of the total number of proposed referenda that were cleared for circulation and either failed, became eligible, or qualified for the ballot, as well as the number of referendum measures placed on the ballot and the number of laws that were approved or rejected by voters.
+The Summary of Referendum Data (PDF) provides a one-page summarization of the total number of proposed referenda that were cleared for circulation and either failed, became eligible, or qualified for the ballot.
+It also includes the number of referendum measures that were placed on the ballot and the number of laws that were approved or rejected by voters.

 Below is a complete list of referendum measures, including those that were placed on the ballot and those that were circulated for signature but did not qualify for the ballot.